There are so many things about writing a book that are not what I expected.

 I told my publisher that I wanted to be like Harper Lee, the elusive and enigmatic author of To Kill a Mockingbird.
 She was a veritable recluse and most people didn’t even know what she looked like.
 In honor of Miss Lee, I planned to be a mysterious hermit myself.
 The publisher laughed.
 She’d heard it before, she told me, and added that that plan was no longer feasible. “ Successful authors are authors who promote their books,” she told me, “you’ll need to have a website and of course you’ll blog and tweet. . . “

 So I will blog.
 I mean I’m a writer, it’s what I do.
 And probably you’ll have to beg me to stop.
-I’ll probably become a blog monster.
-And while my blogs may ramble around and touch on all kinds of subjects – I’ve been keeping of list of ideas like quantum physics and beekeeping, my grandfathers dreams and walking the spiral path of the labyrinth for instance - I do promise to try to keep them short and sweet.
-And I thank you, readers, for checking in and bearing with me as I walk this strange new path as writer and thanks for listening.
+I’ll likely become a blog monster.
+And while my blogs may ramble around and touch on all kinds of subjects – I’ve been keeping of list of ideas like quantum physics and beekeeping, my grandfathers dreams and walking the spiral path of the labyrinth for instance – I do promise to try to keep them short and sweet.
+And I thank you, readers, for checking in and bearing with me as I walk this strange new path as writer.